 There are a slew of password managers to choose from to keep your login credentials safe, and one of the most established is 1Password.
 It is a decent option, especially for Apple users, but it has its drawbacks: Syncing across devices isn't as smooth as it could be, 1Password's pricing scheme can be confusing and functionality varies widely among platforms.

 The engineers who launched 1Password in 2006 gave 1Password all the essential features of a good password manager — browser plug-ins, automatic form filling and more.
-One major downside, at least for someone who prefers PC and Android devices, is that 1Password was originally created for Apple products, and versions for other platforms are even today still quite clunky.
+One major downside, at least for someone who prefers Windows or Android devices, is that 1Password was originally created for Apple products, and versions for other platforms are even today still quite clunky.

 Costs and What's Covered

-Syncing is not a problem with 1Password Families, the service's multiuser subscription plan ($5 per month, or $48 per year).
-With Families, up to five users get premium 1Password software for all their devices on all supported platforms, with free upgrades, plus accounts on 1Password.com.
-There's an "account key" — a long number — associated with the Families account to aid setup and verification, and best of all, 1Password handles vault syncing on its own servers.
+Syncing is not a problem with 1Password's individual or Families cloud accounts.
+Everyone gets 1Password software for all their devices on all supported platforms, with free upgrades, plus accounts on 1Password.com.
+There's an "account key" — a long number — associated with the online accounts to aid setup and verification, and best of all, 1Password handles vault syncing on its own servers.

 MORE: Best Password Managers